tobyesmith/singularity101/_sources/lab4.md

 INFO:    Build complete: lab3-remote.sif
 ```

-The messages are streamed from the SCS to your terminal, and the resulting image
+The messages from SCS are displayed in your terminal, and the resulting image is
-is pulled to your local environment.
-Also if you have any `%files` defined in
+downloaded to your local environment.
+Any `%files` defined in your def file
-your `def` file, they are uploaded to SCS and discarded after some time.
+will be uploaded to SCS and removed after a period of time.

-In order to leave the resulting image in the Singularity library, assuming your
+If you want to save the resulting image in the Singularity library, you can
-username is `Joe` you can
-specify the destination to be in the form of:
+specify the destination as follows:

 ```bash
 $ singularity build --remote library://joe/directory/image:tag deffile